infominer33/infominer33.github.io/_posts/2019-11-19-infohub-updates.md

 It's always been my intent for these resources to be collaborative, and they have been open for such from the beginning.

-While I've recieved assistance, in one form or another from a handful of contributors, the work has primarily been my own.
+While I've received assistance, in one form or another from a handful of contributors, the work has primarily been my own.
 I will admit that I've not always felt very social, or acted as an effective organizer.

 Regardless, I'm pretty sure Discord isn't the ideal venue for this work.